Demographics of Italy: Other religions

 The longest-established religious faith in Italy is Judaism, Jews having been present in Ancient Rome before the birth of Christ.
 Italy has seen many influential Italian-Jews, such as prime minister Luigi Luzzatti, who took office in 1910, Ernesto Nathan served as mayor of Rome from 1907 to 1913 and Shabbethai Donnolo (died 982).
 During the Holocaust, Italy took in many Jewish refugees from Nazi Germany.
 However, with the creation of the Nazi-backed puppet Italian Social Republic, about 15% of 48,000 Italian Jews were killed.
 This, together with the emigration that preceded and followed the Second World War, has left only a small community of around 45,000 Jews in Italy today.

 Due to immigration from around the world, there has been an increase in non-Christian religions.
 As of 2009, there were 1.0 million Muslims in Italy forming 1.6 percent of population; independent estimates put the Islamic population in Italy anywhere from 0.8 million to 1.5 million.
-Only 50,000 Italian Muslims hold Italian citizenship.
+50,000 Italian Muslims hold Italian citizenship.

-There are more than 200,000 followers of faith originating in the Indian subcontinent, including some 70,000 Sikhs with 22 gurdwaras across the country, 70,000 Hindus, and 50,000 Buddhists.
-There are an estimated some 4,900 Bahá'ís in Italy in 2005.
+There are more than 200,000 followers of faiths originating in the Indian subcontinent, including some 70,000 Sikhs with 22 gurdwaras across the country, 70,000 Hindus, and 50,000 Buddhists.
+There were an estimated 4,900 Bahá'ís in Italy in 2005.